Creating, using and sharing merit lists

 Privacy implications for sharing merit lists or pools with other agencies

-Prior to an agency sharing a merit list or pool, it has a responsibility to ensure it has obtained the candidate’s permission to share their details with other agencies.
+Prior to sharing a merit list or pool, the agency must ensure it has obtained the candidate’s permission to share their details with other agencies.
 Agencies may obtain this permission during the selection process or when asked to share a merit list or pool.

-Where a candidate has advised that they do not want their details shared with another agency, the candidate’s details must be removed when sharing a merit list or pool.
+Where a candidate has advised that they do not want their details shared with another agency, the candidate’s details must be removed before sharing a merit list or pool.

-It is recommended that agencies advise SES candidates that if they are placed on a merit list or pool, their details will be provided to the Australian Public Service Commission and will be shared with other agencies, if access to the merit list or pool is requested.
+It is recommended that agencies advise SES candidates that if they are placed on a merit list or pool, their details will be provided to the Australian Public Service Commission and the agency may share their details with other agencies, if access to the merit list or pool is requested.

 Agencies should ensure their privacy policy addresses the handling of, and access to, personal information of candidates.
-Visit the Office of the Australian Information Commissioner’s Australian Privacy Principles guidelines- external site for more information.
+Visit the Office of the Australian Information Commissioner’s Australian Privacy Principles guidelines for more information.

 Entry-level recruitment